 Did you know that when voters approve a District measure, they are voting for a specific dollar ($) amount, and that total $ amount does not change?
 Depending on the number of taxpayers in Deer Park (and because Deer Park is growing), the actual cost per taxpayer has significantly decreased because there are more to share the total cost.
 The District does not receive more $ when there is growth.
 For example, notice that when the high school bond was passed in 2009, the estimated tax rate was $2.69/$1,000 and $3.20/$1,000 of assessed value in 2010 and 2011.
 Since then, that same high school bond rate has decreased to $1.04/$1,000!
 The 4 year capital levy the District is asking voters to consider is estimated to be a cost of $1.45/$1,000 which will allow the District to not only accomplish the four (4) project goals from this capital levy, but provide taxpayers a reasonable, predicable tax rate for future planning.

-2 days ago, DPSD
+4 months ago, DPSD

 Tax rates over time